|Guide||♦||11 Triplogs||1 Topic|

-Trimurati is a concept in Hinduism in which cosmic functions are personified by The Hindu Trinity.
+Trimurti is a concept in Hinduism in which cosmic functions are personified by The Hindu Trinity.
 Brahma is the Hindu god (deva) of creation.
-Vishnu is the maintainer or preserver and Shiva is the destroyer.
+Vishnu is the maintainer or preserver, and Shiva is the destroyer.

 Class four pitches ( risk of death ) and Hermit Shale scree.

 The real c4 obstacle is just ahead on the left side of the ravine.
 It starts on the far left.
 You go up maybe 15 feet.
-Then it's across right and continue up.
+Then it's across right and continues up.
 The "across right" part is exposed.
-As of this writing it was below a bush.
-Thus far I've done this twice, each time it takes me a few minutes to figure it out.
+As of this writing, it was below a bush.
+Thus far, I've done this twice; each time, it takes me a few minutes to figure it out.
 My buddy Dave went up and across both trips without breaking stride.
 Continue up to the Sumner-Zoroaster saddle.

 Next up is through a tier of Supai on the western arm of Zoroaster.
 After a five minute walk from the saddle to the NW tip you immediately go up 3 obstacles.
 All seemed under 20 feet and moderate.
 It seems there are several options as we took slight variations each trip.
 The third is a simple walk up a crack in the Supai.
 Soon you will be walking across the beautiful Supai arm of Zoroaster.

 The second is c3 at best.
-A fixed rope makes it a breeze but you can hit it in multiple areas without.
-I went up halfway in one area just to check.
-The bottom of my shoes were not clean so I slid down.
+A fixed rope makes it a breeze, but you can hit it in multiple areas without.
+I went up halfway in one area to check.
+The bottom of my shoes were not clean, so I slid down.
 Seemed doable.

 Atop the third shelf it's another 1.1 miles over the Hermit Shale.
 Travel over the Zoro-Brahma saddle and around the west side of Brahma to the ascent up the Coconino.